 Just like Madrid’s river park, known by locals as Madrid Río, Valencia Turia River Park is a reconstructed space built with locals in mind.
 But unlike Madrid’s riverside park, which actually still has a river running through it, Valencia’s river park is located where the river used to be.

 After the Great Flood of Valencia in 1957, causing significant damage to a large part of the city, the river was diverted to avoid future catastrophes.
 Now, with many decades for vegetation to grow, this enormous park looks magical.
 Different sections have their own unique vegetation and highlights.

-This incredible, billion dollar controversy from the future is amazing.
-Some might say amazingly wasteful as this mini city cost almost a billion euros – money that could have been used for countless other purposes in a crisis ravaged Spain.
+This billion euro controversy from the future is amazing.
+Some might say this is amazingly wasteful as this mini city cost almost a billion euros.
+Critics point out that money that could have been used for countless other purposes in a crisis ravaged Spain.

 While this is a completely valid point, it doesn’t stop the City of Arts and Sciences from being incredibly transporting and epic.
 We felt like we were in a sci-fi movie both times we visited.
 Indeed, the film Tomorrowland as well as an episode of Doctor Who have been filmed against this stunning backdrop.

 Each of the buildings have a specific purpose and there are a ton of things to do here.
 We found ourselves entertained just by the awe and grandeur of it all.

 If you want to go inside the buildings (including opera house, an aquarium, a science museum, an IMAX cinema, and more), a combo pass will make sure you get the best bang for your buck.
 This pass gives you access to the Hemisferic, the Oceanographic (the biggest aquarium in Europe) and the Principe Felipe Science Museum.